Demyelinating neuropathies

 Sophisticated laboratory testing solved a medical riddle and finally got Jori Pearson back on his feet, doing what he loves.

-The presence of myelin associated glycoprotein (MAG) antibodies is often linked to a rare demyelinating neuropathy with poor treatment response known as DADS neuropathy.
-In some cases, reaching correct diagnosis through clinical and electrophysiological evaluation alone can be difficult due to overlapping features, or when patient evaluation occurs later in the disease course.
+The presence of myelin-associated glycoprotein (MAG) antibodies is often linked to a rare demyelinating neuropathy with poor treatment response known as DADS neuropathy.
+In some cases, reaching a correct diagnosis through clinical and electrophysiological evaluation alone can be difficult due to overlapping features or when patient evaluation occurs later in the disease course.
 Incorporating MAG antibody testing into the diagnostic workup can help identify the correct diagnosis and exclude patients with treatable immune-mediated neuropathies.

 Key testing